feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 12:45:00               32.15              52.35               0.65
     2020-05-15 13:00:00               32.39              50.63               0.76

-Alternatively, we can drop the rows with missing values, like this:
+Alternatively, we can drop the rows with missing values in the lag features, like this:

 .. code:: python